albanywang2000/Forex-Connect/Win64/CS/dotnet40/TableManager/PartialFill/ReadMe.txt

-GetOffers application
+PartialFill application

 Brief
 ==================================================================================
-This sample shows how to get actual information about offers.
+This sample shows how to process information when an order is executed partially due to the insufficient market liquidity.
 The sample performs the following actions:
 1. Login.
-2. Print actual bid and ask prices for all offers.
+2. Create a TrueMarketOpen order for the specified instrument.
-3. Wait 10 seconds and print offer updates.
+3. Wait for it to be fully executed or rejected.
+Print all order updates.
 4. Logout.

 Building the application